brad-colbert/fujinet-render-farm/README.md

 * a web interface that can view renderings in progress would be neat; this requires being able to describe the image or text data format to the web service for each connected app

 ## Proto-design (server)

+For the Mandelbrot case:

+* Input data:
-- Coordinates/zoom level
+  * Coordinates/zoom level
+* Work state
-- Map of which scan lines have been run/assigned/are free
+  * Map of which scan lines have been run/assigned/are free
-- Bitmap contents for completed scanlines
+  * Bitmap contents for completed scanlines
+* Client data
-- Set of assigned scan lines to run, if not complete
+  * Set of assigned scan lines to run, if not complete
+* During work loop:
-- push up locally completed scanlines
+  * Push up locally completed scanlines
-- pull down any remotely completed scanlines
+  * Pull down any remotely completed scanlines
-- get any additional assignments for more scanlines
+  * get any additional assignments for more scanlines

 Currently the client runs in a horiz/vert decimating fashion (4x4, 2x2, then 1x1) so each decimation phase would get a separate run perhaps

 ## License

-Provisionally selecting MIT-style license, see [LICENSE].
+Provisionally selecting MIT-style license, see `LICENSE`.